Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/action/Hide.md

 # Hide

-**Description**: Completely hides the element and cancels any subsequent actions.
+Completely hides the element and cancels any subsequent actions.

 ## Properties
-- None
+None.

 ## Behavior
 - The element and its children are not rendered in the DOM.